 What exactly is Onboarding?

-The hiring/signup process is a part of onboarding, adopting the new features is a part f onboarding, basically, anything that’s done before fully adopting the product/company is a part of Onboarding.
+The hiring/signup process is a part of onboarding; adopting the new features is a part of onboarding, basically, anything that’s done before fully adopting the product/company is a part of onboarding.

 What is the purpose of “onboarding” someone?

 Even though they have different aims, all types of onboarding focus on one main thing:

 - Getting people from point A to the designated point where they will know they’re in the right place.

 92% of people switch companies after 3 or fewer bad experiences with them, 26% of which don’t even give a second chance.
 The same research also shows that people are willing to pay more to get a better service.

 Onboarding someone drastically decreases the chances of them not liking your product.
 You simply eliminate the wrong routes by guiding them and letting them digest your service slowly.

 Let’s take a look at the most important 5 elements that are certain facts for every kind of onboarding:

 #1 – It’s easy to get started